eastgenomics/athena/README.md

 ### Generating coverage statistics
 The `coverage_stats_single.py` script generates both a tsv of per per exon and per gene coverage statistics.
 This gives a minimum, mean and maxmimum coverage for each region, along with coverage at defined thresholds.

-Inputs include:
+Expected inputs:

 ```
 --file: annotated bed file on which to generate report from